gokalpozer/new_hire_study/README.md

 - Performing sentiment and intent predictions.
 - Logging results to the PostgreSQL database.

-**Enhancement**: We send both 'speaker' and 'message' in this format: `'speaker' + ': ' + 'message' to increase its performance on intent classification.
+**Enhancement**: Sends both 'speaker' and 'message' in this format: `'speaker' + ': ' + 'message' to increase its performance on intent classification.

 ### 2. `src/insert.sql`